NOTE: Ternary operators have been superseded by the

 Example - Stock Quotes

 You have a set of stock prices that you want to analyze.
 Based on a set of rules, you want to determine any buy, sell, or hold action to take.

 You can perform evaluations of this data using ternary operators to determine if you want to take action.

 NOTE: In a larger dataset, you might maintain your buy, sell, and hold evaluations for each stock in a separate dataset that you join to the source dataset before performing comparisons between column values.
-See Join Page.
+See Join Panel.

 To assist in evaluation, you might first want to create columns that contain the cost (